hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 #### TssEncryptionKeyTransaction Protobuf

 The `TssEncryptionKeyTransaction` will only appear in events created from the node sending the transaction.
-The signature on the event and the creator identifier of the event are sufficient to provide authenticity of the transaction.
+The RSA signature on the event from the node's gossip signing key and the creator node identifier on the event are sufficient to provide authenticity of the transaction.

 ```protobuf
 message TssEncryptionKeyTransaction {